seonman/HarmanDeveloperDocs/docs/_build/html/_sources/Android/programming-guide.txt

 	String songTitle = ...
 	hAudioControl.playCAF(url, songTitle, false)

 Here, resumeFlag is false, if you start the song from the beginning.
-If you want to resume to play the current song, then resumeFlag should be true. ‚ÄòsongTitle‚Äô is a String, representing the song name.
+If you want to resume to play the current song, then resumeFlag should be true.
+The "songTitle" is a String, representing the song name.
 (This is only internally used as a file name to store converted PCM data in the memory temporarily.)

 If you want to specify a starting point of the audio stream, then you can use ``playCAFFromCertainTime()`` to start the playback from a specified time.